Classification of crescent configurations: Finding Geometric Realizations for Crescent Configurations

 \section{Finding Geometric Realizations for Crescent Configurations}

-As stated in Section \ref{sec: counting}, Algorithm \ref{alg:class} yields three crescent configurations on four points and 51 on five points, unique up to isomorphism.
-However, these procedures do not guarantee that each isomorphism class contains geometrially realizable configurations.
+As stated in Section \ref{sec: counting}, Algorithm \ref{alg:class} yields three potential distance matrices on four points and 51 on five points, each corresponding to a different strict distance class.
+However, these procedures do not guarantee that these potential distance matrices are geometrically realizable.
+Furthermore, for each strict distance class, our algorithm only found one potential distance matrix.
+It is possible that others may exist.

-To check which of these configurations are geometrically realizable, we run Algorithm \ref{alg: check4}.
+To check which of these matrices are geometrically realizable, we run Algorithm \ref{alg: check4}.
 A pseudocode of this algorithm can be found in Appendix \ref{app: algorithms}.
 Note that we assume $d_{1}=1$ in order to simplify the procedure.

-Algorithm \ref{alg: check4} is an extended application of Theorem \ref{cor: realize}.
-The first step of this algorithm is to take the Cayley-Menger determinants of all $4$-point subsets of each configuration found by Algorithm \ref{alg:class} and set them equal to zero.
+Algorithm \ref{alg: check4} is an extended application of Theorem \ref{cor: realize} and Corrollary \ref{cor: realize v2}.
+The first step of this algorithm is to take the Cayley-Menger determinants of all $4$-point and $5$-point subsets of each potential distance matrix found by Algorithm \ref{alg:class} and set them equal to zero.
 Doing so yields a system of $ $ equations with unknowns : $\{d_2,d_3,...,d_{n-1}\}$.
 If the configuration is realizable in the plane, solving this system of equations will give all possible solutions to these distances in $\mathbb{R}^{2}$.
 Note that the values must be positive and real-valued.

 For each of these solutions, we check the Cayley-Menger determinants of all $3$-point subsets of the configuration.
-If one or more of these determinants equals zero, that solution forces the configuration to place three points on the same line, violating general position, so we throw it away.
+If one or more of these determinants equals zero, that solution forces the configuration to place three points on the same line, violating general position.
+In such case, we discard it.
 If none of the determinants are zero, we keep the solution.

 For each remaining solution, we take the determinant of the Euclidean distance matrix of each $4$-point subset of the configuration.
 If any of these determinants equal zero, the solution forces four points onto the same circle, violating general position, and we throw it away.